mosip/documentation/docs/registration-client-tus-protocol.md

 Below are the challenges faced in exporting the collected metrics from client application to the server for further analysis:

 1. Unreliable network conditions on field.
-2. Many files and mostly large files, cannot afford retries on failed attempts.
+2. Metrics files are mostly large files, and cannot afford retries on failed attempts.
 3. Required HTTP based metrics export.

 To overcome the above challenges, Registration Client is built with `tus-java-client` (version: 0.4.3) .
 Tusd server URL and the upload chunk-size are made configurable in the client application.